vendia/blog/resources/vendia-news.md

         lavender platform with a white Vendia Share logo on it; the image is offset 45 degrees left of center to give it a 3D view
   - type: HubspotForm
-    text: Stay connected to Vendia for the latest Vendia Share feature releases, IT and innovation thought leadership, customer stories, and company news.
+    text: Stay connected to Vendia for the latest Vendia Share feature releases, thought leadership, customer stories, and company news.
     theme: white
     formTitle: ""
     formId: 5f9afabe-023f-4431-ac5f-ac9fcf170acd